-A continuously-variable ratio transmission system - with electrically-operated expanding and contracting pulleys - provides forward and reverse speeds from 125 to 3000 rpm and incorporates an ultra-reliable, switchable, automatic, solenoid-operated brake.
-The master electrical controls are mounted on the cabinet stand and consist of a push button starter, forward and reverse switch and a "power on" indicator light.
-The speed controls, set in a conveniently positioned binnacle atop the headstock, comprise one push-button for "faster", one for "slower", a brake on/off switch and the coolant controls.
-A vertical window provides an indication of the spindle speed.
-The lathe is normally supplied ready to accept 5C collets, with a maximum capacity of 1.0625", operated by a quick-action collet closer mounted at the left hand end of the spindle.
-It is important to know that the this unit (which should be removed weekly for cleaning and lubrication) can be damaged if allowed to run without a collet in place.
+A continuously-variable ratio transmission system - with electrically-operated expanding and contracting pulleys - provided forward and reverse speeds from 125 to 3000 rpm and incorporated an ultra-reliable, switchable, automatic, solenoid-operated brake.
+The master electrical controls were mounted on the cabinet stand and consisted of a push-button starter, forward and reverse switch and a "power on" indicator light.
+The speed controls, set in a conveniently positioned binnacle atop the headstock, comprised one push-button for "faster", one for "slower", a brake on/off switch and the coolant controls; a vertical window provided an indication of the spindle speed.
+The lathe was normally supplied ready to accept 5C collets, with a maximum capacity of 1.0625", operated by a quick-action collet closer mounted at the left-hand end of the spindle.
+It is important to know that this unit (which should be removed weekly for cleaning and lubrication) can be damaged if allowed to run without a collet in place.

-Fitted with easily-read black and white feed dials both top and cross slides move with a silky smoothness whilst the power sliding and surfacing feeds are both fitted with finger-tip operated, flick-up engagement clutches - of a design identical to that found on the top-class English CVA and American Monarch toolroom lathes.
-The clutches are a friction type and spring loaded; they are not adjustable and any sign of slippage is an indication that the cutting tool is blunt - or the machine being overworked.
-For normal, non-screwcutting turning, the saddle is advanced by a variable-speed electric motor built into the apron and controlled by switchgear mounted at the tailstock end of the bed.
-The fact that the headstock spindle speed and tool-advance rate can be individually controlled means that, whilst the initial setting can be at the text-book approved level, it can (if necessary) be changed by experimentation until the perfect setting is arrived at for the job in hand.
-Another important advantage of the drive is that it reduces the number of gears involved in the transmission of power - gear drives are bad news for surface finish, they induce vibrations that, whilst usually hidden in the "roughness" of ordinary turning, become much more evident in the finer finishes that high-quality lathes are able to produce.
+Fitted with easily-read black and white feed dials both top and cross slides moved with a silky smoothness whilst the power sliding and surfacing feeds were both fitted with finger-tip operated, flick-up engagement clutches - of a design identical to that found on the top-class English CVA and American Monarch toolroom lathes.
+The clutches were a friction type and spring-loaded; - they are not adjustable and any sign of slippage is an indication that the cutting tool is blunt - or the machine being overworked.
+For normal, none-screwcutting turning, the saddle was advanced by a variable-speed electric motor built into the apron and controlled by switchgear mounted at the tailstock end of the bed.
+The fact that the headstock spindle speed and tool-advance rate could be individually controlled meant that, while the initial setting could be at the text-book approved level, it could (if necessary) be changed by experimentation until the perfect setting was arrived at for the job in hand.
+Another important advantage of the drive was that it reduced the number of gears involved in the transmission of power - gear drives are bad news for surface finish, they induce vibrations that, whilst usually hidden in the "roughness" of ordinary turning, become much more evident in the finer finishes that high-quality lathes are able to produce.

-A positive lubrication system is fitted to the carriage operated by a plunger fitted to the top rear of the saddle and to the right of the cross slide.
-Lifting and releasing the plunger several times during the working day should be sufficient to keep the cross-slide and bed ways wet with oil.
-The apron and clutches have a separate oil supply the level of which should be maintained at the half-way line on the sight-glass window fitted in the vertical surface of the saddle at the end nearer to the headstock.
+A positive lubrication system was fitted to the carriage operated by a plunger fitted to the top rear of the saddle and to the right of the cross slide.
+Lifting and releasing the plunger several times during the working day was sufficient to keep the cross-slide and bed ways wet with oil.
+The double-wall apron and clutches had separate oil supplies - the level of which should be maintained at the half-way line on the sight-glass window fitted in the vertical surface of the saddle at the end nearer to the headstock.

 The HLV-H has been copied by several Taiwan firms including Feeler, Sharp, ProMach, Barer (model CTL-618EVS and others) and Cyclematic.
-In addition some of these makers have supplied machines with "alternate" branding for distribution by dealers world-wide.
+In addition, some of these makers have supplied machines with "alternate" branding for distribution by dealers worldwide.
 Feeler was the brand name used by the "Fair Friend Company Limited", originally of 11/F No. 665, Tun-Hwa South Road, Taipei, Taiwan with a factory at No. 805, Chung-Shan Road, Shen-Kang Shiang, Taichung-Hsien, Taiwan.
 Sharp's copy was beautifully-made and sold as standard with a hardened bed and a 5 h.p.
-Japanese Yaskawa drive; however, they also offered the "Acra", a less well finished model with a soft bed and minor changes to cut production costs.
-ProMach, of whom few details are known, referred to their version as the "ProLathe" and sold it until at least the mid 1990s, and possible later.
-The "Victor", made as the standard CTL-618, the Cyclematic CTL-618EM and CTL-618EVS with electronic variable-speed drive, was by an unknown manufacturer but distributed through the Taiwan Machinery Trade Centre in California.
-If any reader has further details of these, or other clones, the writer would be pleased to hear from them.
+Japanese Yaskawa drive; however, they also offered the "Acra", a less well-finished model with a soft bed and minor changes to cut production costs.
+ProMach, of whom few details are known, referred to their version as the "ProLathe" and sold it until at least the mid-1990s, and possible later.
+The "Victor", made as the standard CTL-618, the Cyclematic CTL-618EM and CTL-618EVS with electronic variable-speed drive, was by an unknown manufacturer, but distributed through the Taiwan Machinery Trade Centre in California.
+If any reader has further details of these or other clones, the writer would be pleased to hear from you.

 Hardinge also made other machines of interest to the model and experimental engineer: the "Five-Nine Super-Precision Model Shop Lathe" (DV59) and a range of very high quality vertical and horizontal milling machines - some of which were badged, during the 1930s, using the Cataract name.